sirech/homepage2/src/pages/articles/2020-10-13-either-types-for-rust/index.md

 _Kotlin_ has been thus far my go-to language to show this concept.
 However, I've been playing a lot with _Rust_ lately.
 My first instinct was to explore its functional programming capabilities.
 Rust really delivers there.

-There are plenty of interesting ideas in Rust.
-The borrow checker, lifecycles and plenty others.
-I'm going to focus on _Either_ on this post, although you might be more familiar with its actual name in the language, _Result_.
+There are plenty of exciting ideas in Rust.
+The borrow checker, lifecycles, and plenty of others.
+I'm going to focus on _Either_ in this post, although you might be more familiar with its actual name in the language, _Result_.

 ## A reason to use Rust